COMING IN 2026

 Collins Gallery

-“I’m very glad to be a part of the STOKED surfing exhibit.
-Mystic Seaport houses inspiring vessels and pieces of history, most tied to our oceans.
+“I’m very glad to be a part of the STOKED! surfing exhibit.
 For surfing to now be a part of what is shared within the Museum is exciting.
-STOKED and the surf community share a desire to do good.
-We hope this exhibit does well to share cultural and social history, so that we can continue to do good for our international surfing communities.
 I’m particularly inspired by the highlighting of surfer-founded organizations that are dedicated to education, ocean health, and access.
 Grateful to participate in this project, and I hope everyone enjoys!” –3x World Champion John Florence

 For millennia in Hawaii, Africa, and elsewhere, Indigenous Peoples rode waves for pleasure.
 The joy of surfing was shared by whole communities, young and old, male and female.
 By the early 20th century those traditional activities came to be dominated by people of European descent.
 By mid-century, that joy was spread to millions around the globe through modern technologies.
 Boards of foam and fiberglass, surf music, travel, clothing design, and commercialization have all marked this global phenomenon.
 With that spread came the Western tendency to place individual realization above the cooperative.
 Empowered by new technologies, surfers by the millions sought out the “stoke”—the personal thrill of riding a wave.
 As world champion Nat Young stated, “We’re selfish.
 Surfing’s always been totally self-indulgent.”